 “They can produce a more affordable home for the buyers.
 Particularly the younger generation, they just don’t want the aggravation of taking care of a bigger yard.
 And so do the retirees,” Chapman said.

-A former citrus grower, Chapman said he and Galvin are in talks with national homebuilders to buy 80 Acres but also are willing to develop the land themselves and sell shovel-ready lots to builders.
+A former citrus grower, Chapman said he is in talks with national homebuilders to buy 80 Acres but also is willing to develop the land themselves and sell shovel-ready lots to builders.
 He declined to name the homebuilders because the talks are confidential.

 Chapman sees the homes in 80 Acres being one and two stories and priced $250,000 - $260,000 to attract young families, professionals and retirees.
 There will be a recreation center with a swimming pool on the 3.23-acre centralized neighborhood park.
 The western mini-park with have children’s playground equipment, and the eastern mini-park will have playground equipment as well as large and small dog parks.
 The community will be built in 3 phases.